nivam100/backtesttradescalculator/MATHEMATICAL_DERIVATION.md

 # The Mathematics of Backtest Validation: How Many Trades Do You Actually Need?

+> **Note:** This is the full mathematical derivation.
+The published blog post version is available at: [The Mathematics of Backtest Validation](https://stonkscapital.substack.com/p/the-mathematics-of-backtest-validation)

 ## Introduction

 You've run a backtest.
 You have a win rate, a risk-reward ratio, and you've optimized some parameters.
 The equity curve looks promising.
 But how many trades do you need to see in that backtest to be confident your strategy has a real edge, not just luck?